Charter Schools enjoy immense success and are, therefore, increasingly popular with parents and educators throughout the United States.

 The curriculum at NVA is based on the Core Knowledge Sequence.
 The philosophy behind the Core Knowledge Sequence is that there exists a body of knowledge that should build the framework for a child’s education.
 Such solid knowledge includes: principles of government, important events of world history, essential elements of mathematics, reading and writing, relevant concepts and processes of science, widely acknowledged masterpieces of art and music, and stories and poems passed down from generation to generation.
 For more information about Core Knowledge visit www.coreknowledge.org.

-On a High School level, grades 7-12 are all enrolled in our Technology/Art Academy.
-This rigorous academic program encourages all students to enroll in dual-credit classes with the goal of having an associate’s degree upon graduation!
+On a High School level, grades 9-12, all students are able to enroll in dual-credit classes with the goal of having an associate’s degree upon graduation!

 - Q: Do students wear uniforms?